voodoo12345/credits-docs/source/step_by_step.rst

 Once your modules are written and tested locally - it's time to deploy a test blockchain network and see it in action.
-The easiest way to do this is to use our public PaaS, which is at the moment avaialable for free.
+The easiest way to do this is to use our public PaaS, which is at the moment available for free.
 You can register via the REST API and get a running network in few HTTP requests.

 If you're working for a government agency and looking to use our GCloud PaaS API - the process is